 But building some time into the week or vacations when nothing is planned or scheduled can be so valuable to kids.
 Research shows that it’s during downtime that creativity flourishes and people are able to reflect on their emotions, relationships, challenges, and life in general.

 We all know adults who go a mile a minute but have yet to find peace and happiness within.
-Letting our kids see that downtime can be rejuvenating will help them see the value in slowing down and feeling peaceful in their lives.
+Letting our kids discover that downtime can be rejuvenating will help them see the value in slowing down and feeling peace in their lives.

-Managing one’s time in order to get out the door in time for school and prioritizing homework over playtime are all lessons kids need to learn in order to successfully manage a busy college schedule or later, determine in which order to get work projects done.
+Managing one’s time to get out the door for school and prioritizing homework over playtime are lessons kids need to learn.
+These lessons will help them later in life when kids need to manage a busy college schedule or determine in which order to get work projects done.

 While it might be tempting to simply dictate when kids should do which activities in what order, kids will learn best if they’re able to practice time management independently.

 Bullet four in this article, Don’t Procrastinate!
-Teach Your Child Time Management is an especially helpful tip for getting kids to begin taking ownership over their time management.
+Teach Your Child Time Management is an especially helpful tip for getting kids to begin taking ownership of their time management.

 Not every kid lives in a city, but whenever possible it’s helpful for kids to get a sense of how to navigate public transportation on their own.
-This can be done by getting kids involved when navigating a map or having them help figure out which path to follow to get to the right train.
+If you find yourself looking over a map to see where you need to go, get your kids involved.
+Or when taking public transportation, ask your children to figure out how to get to the correct train or bus.

 Or you could do as the Japanese do and let your kids go on errands as young as 2 or 3.